Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_20.mp3"></audio>

-A | Wow!
+A:  Wow!
 Caetano Veloso!
-B | Where's he from?
+B:  Where's he from?
-A | He’s from Brazil.
+A:  He’s from Brazil.
-B | Is Lila Downs from Brazil, too?
+B:  Is Lila Downs from Brazil, too?
-A | No, she isn’t.
+A:  No, she isn’t.
 She’s from Mexico.
-B | Is she good?
+B:  Is she good?
-A | Yes, she is.
+A:  Yes, she is.
 Very good.